jar398/listtools/doc/guide.md

  - `A taxon id` - the taxon id of an A row
  - `A taxon name` - the canonicalName of that A record (for human consumption)
  - `B species that intersect` -
-   If the A row is for a species, a list of relationships (semicolon separated) for species whose taxon concepts are inferred to intersect that A taxon concept.
+   If the A record is for a species, a list of relationships (semicolon separated) for species whose taxon concepts are inferred to intersect that A taxon concept.
    Each relationship is given as the RCC-5 relationship of the A concept to the B concept, along with the taxon id and canonical name from the B row.
-   A value of '-' means there may be intersecting species but the list was not computed because the A row was not for a species.
+   A value of `-` means there may be intersecting species but the list was not computed because the A row was not for a species.
  - The relationship to the smallest concept in the B checklist that contains the A row's concept.
 The relationship is given as above: RCC-5 relationship, taxon id, canonical name.
-   As long as the A
+   If the A
    and B names are accepted, the A concept is either the same (RCC-5 =) as the B concept or larger (RCC-5 >) than it.
 For synonyms it may be hard to tell.
+ - If the A record is for a species, a list of exemplar ids for the exemplars belonging to that species, otherwise `-`

 A name written with an asterisk (e.g. `Rana pipiens*`) indicates a synonym.